Picture a scenario where a national government agency steals your legal management software to illegally traffic weapons and class-A drugs.

 For years, the Inslaw affair has captivated those who have examined every detail of the case or followed the mysterious fate of investigative journalist Danny Casolaro, who met his tragic end shortly after investigating its depths.

-But what really happened in the Inslaw scandal, and why does it continue to enthral the public almost four years after the original scandal?
+But what really happened in the Inslaw case, and why does it continue to enthral the public years after the original scandal?

-In this article, we’re be delving deep into the Inslaw case, examining the allegations of government misconduct using PROMIS and the Octopus conspiracy theory.
+In this article, we’ll examine the Inslaw case, shedding light on the allegations of government misconduct using PROMIS and the Octopus conspiracy theory.

 What is Inslaw?